rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 We will examine cognitive effort that goes into the implementation and cognitive loads on these poor souls who need to work on that code later.
 We will consider the programming language, its libraries, and implemented programs as
 _instructional materials_.
 We will view the developer as both an _instructional designer_ and a _learner_.
 We will think about bugs as cognitive overload and a missed learning opportunity.
 We will discuss the cognitive impact of abstractions, types, and programming principles.
-We will observe how considering cognitive load exposes issues that typically go unnoticed.

 Cognitive load of working with code is rarely considered.
 We ask "How long will it take?" (in fibonacci numbers, of course), we do not ask "How will it impact the overall complexity?".
+IMO, thinking about cognitive load can expose project issues that typically go unnoticed.
 I had quite a few eye opening moments when thinking about these topics.
 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.